reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 		- Mark Schroeder, _Slaves of the Passions_
 	- Conceptual
 		- Ralph Wedgwood, "The Unity of Normativity"
+		- Mark Schroeder,
-		- Mark Schroeder,"The Unity of Reasons"
+			- "The Unity of Reasons"
+			- "The Ubiquity of State-Given Reasons"
+			- "Value and the right kind of reason"
 		- Shyam Nair and John Horty, "The Logic of Reasons"
 		- Aaron Bronfman and J. L. Dowell, "The Language of Ought, and Reasons"
-		- John Hawthorne and Ofra Magidor, "Reflections on the Ideology of Reasons"
-		- Mark Shcroeder, "Value and the right kind of reason" => From section 1 of OHRN
+		- John Hawthorne and Ofra Magidor, "Reflections on the Ideology of Reasons" => From section 1 of OHRN
 	- Substantive
 		- Donald Davidson, "Actions, Reasons, and Causes" (1963)
 		- Ulrike Heuer, "Reasons for actions and desires"
 		- Peter Railton, "Toward a Unified Account of Rationality in Belief, Desire, and Action"
-		- Stephen Darwall - "Making the 'Hard' Problem of Normativity Easier"
+		- Stephen Darwall, "Making the 'Hard' Problem of Normativity Easier"
 		- Stephen Finlay
 			- "The Reasons that Matter" (2006)
 			- "Responding to Normativity" (2007)